-- Make your own with some kind of combination of protein powder and ice.
-But that’s not ice cream… that’s a thick protein smoothie, and it tastes like it!
+- Make your own with some kind of combination of protein powder and ice, or “nice cream” with banana.
+But that’s not ice cream… that’s a thick protein smoothie, and it tastes like it.

-Even better, you need just 3 ingredients to make this magic happen!
+Even better, you need just 3 main ingredients to make this magic happen: